-Abi Fisher: Husband jailed for life for murder of Castleford woman
+Abi Fisher: Husband jailed for life for murder of Castleford teacher

 In a victim impact statement read out in court, Mrs Fisher's family asked how he could do that "to my baby girl".

+They added: "We would like to extend our heartfelt thanks to all the police who searched for Abi, our friends and family and to all the people from Castleford and surrounding areas who spent hours and hours searching for our baby girl.

+"You have no idea what it means to us as a family to know so many people cared enough to spend their time looking for her."

-Speaking after the sentencing, Det Insp Amanda Wimbles said "Abi was someone who was loved by many" and what had happened had "shocked and devastated the local community".
+Det Insp Amanda Wimbles said "Abi was someone who was loved by many" and what had happened had "shocked and devastated the local community".

 She added: "Matthew Fisher's actions that day have ensured that their young daughter will now grow up without either parent."